Skip to content

 Conduct a thorough assessment

-Risk factors include: fall from a height of greater than 3 metres; axial load to the head or base of the spine – for example, falls landing on feet or buttocks; and high-speed motor vehicle collision.
+Risk factors include falls from a height greater than 3 metres, axial load to the head or base of the spine – for example, falls landing on feet or buttocks, and high-speed motor vehicle collision.
 (NICE, 2016))

 Inspect the spine by log-rolling the patient – look and feel for any bruising, abrasion, tenderness, or a gap between spinous processes.
 Do a full neurological exam to check for any impairment.